 Shut-ins spend the majority of their lives at home, which can be incredibly lonely if they’re unmarried or widowed.
 In this case, a pet may provide much-needed companionship and encourage more physical activity.

 Head to your local humane society or pet store and help them pick out a furry friend.
 Typically, cats are best suited for seniors because they require minimal care.
 However, adopting a dog may be a viable option for more mobile folks who need a reason to exercise and spend more time outside.

 Many homebound seniors can’t make it to church because they’re unable to drive themselves.
 Unfortunately, their infrequent or complete lack of attendance can distance them from the church body and prevent them from fellowshipping with other believers.
 Eventually, this lost connection can hinder their faith in God and the church.

-Therefore, it’s crucial that you offer your shut-in loved one a ride to church whenever you can.
-If they’re still unable to attend in person, offer to livestream Sunday service and watch the sermon together.
+Therefore, it’s crucial that you try carpooling with your shut-in loved whenever you can.
+If they’re still unable to attend church in person, offer to livestream Sunday service and watch the sermon together.
 Doing so will strengthen your relationship with each other and with the Lord.